stellanechi/stellanechi/README.md

 - 👋 Hi, I’m @stellanechi
 - 👀 I’m interested in Front End Engineering
-- 🌱 I’m currently learning C programming
+- 🌱 I’m currently enrolled into a Software Engineering Dipolma at AKX-Africa
-- 💞️ I’m looking to collaborate on CSS and JavaScript
+- 💞️ I’m open to Internship opportunities
-- 📫 How to reach me stellanechi65@gmail.com
+- 📫 How to reach me  stellanechi65@gmail.com, https://www.linkedin.com/in/stella-eneh/

 <!---
 stellanechi/stellanechi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.